 Keep in mind that the size of the cabinet screw you use will depend on the thickness of the cabinet door you are adding it to.

 Once the hole was drilled we glued the cabinet screw to the inside of the hole and let it dry for 24 hours.
-Afterwards we attached it to the cabinet with a nut on the other side of the door.
+Afterward, we attached it to the cabinet with a nut on the other side of the door.

 I love the warmth of the wood next to the white slate rock, and that the organic shape of each rock is different.

 All in, all these knobs were ridiculously easy to make and I love how they look in the bedroom of our RV.
-For the second set of knobs I used flat(ish) cabinet knobs instead of wooden spools and gray slate rocks.
+For the second set of knobs, I used flat(ish) cabinet knobs instead of wooden spools and gray slate rocks.

 Option 2: DIY Cabinet Knobs with Copper Accent

 These gray slate knobs were created for the front of our RV.
 I originally planned to use the white slate rocks in the front as well and paint copper on part of them, but I didn’t have enough.
 Womp Womp.
-They were no longer available at at Pier One, and although I found a huge bundle of them here, here, and here, I preferred the $2.99 price tag of the gray slate rocks from Michael’s.
+They were no longer available at Pier One, and although I found a huge bundle of them here, here, and here, I preferred the $2.99 price tag of the gray slate rocks from Michael’s.